Inside Legalweek 2026: Takeaways for law firms

 2. Tech stacks are expanding but a big-picture view is elusive

 AmLaw 100 firms have largely embraced software as a service (SaaS) legal tech, and they routinely add new tools to their stack.
-For example, one attendee I talked with at Legalweek works in a large firm with more than 1000 attorneys.
+For example, one attendee who works in a large firm with more than 1000 attorneys.
 They shared that the firm currently uses and manages 400 different applications.
 And chances are good that they’ll increase that number year over year.
 Firms will continue adopting new technology to operate, serve clients, and scale.
 At the same time, they also need to be able to use information from a combination of solutions to see the big picture – which can be a challenge.

 For innovative, tech-forward firms it’s important to build a legal tech stack thoughtfully and maintain a framework that enables useful connections between systems.
 From paralegals to partners, end users need to be able to access information from various systems and view it together in reports and dashboards.
-The attendee that I talked to shared that they’re currently building dashboards in Microsoft with aggregated, real-time data visualizations of various tasks, activities, notifications, data tiles, project info, and so on.
+The attendee that shared that they’re currently building dashboards in Microsoft with aggregated, real-time data visualizations of various tasks, activities, notifications, data tiles, project info, and so on.
 This solution leverages the APIs in their SaaS applications to create dashboards customized by use case.
 While this approach may be time-consuming to build out, it will be highly impactful.

 Ultimately, focusing on user experience and interconnectivity will be essential for firms to get the most value possible out of their legal tech stack as they grow.